Alonso-del-Arte/currency-demo/README.md

 stub, this has also been phased out)
 * TestFrame 1.0 or later (`org.testframe.api` namespace, `assertPrintOut()`)

+## Notes about internationalization

+Although I have not made a conscious effort to internationalize this repository, there is some internationalization in this program.
+Java gives us some internationalization for "free."
+In particular, the names and symbols of currencies will vary depending on your locale.

+FINISH WRITING

 ## Miscellaneous notes

 In the Java currency information file, the S&atilde;o Tom&eacute; and